Moonshine (Bruno Mars song)

 "Moonshine" is a song by American singer-songwriter Bruno Mars from his second studio album Unorthodox Jukebox (2012).
-It was released as the second promotional single on November 19, 2012 by Atlantic Records.
+It was released as the second promotional single on November 19, 2012, by Atlantic Records.
 "Moonshine" is a pop, power pop and R&B record, with a "retro" vibe.
 It was written by Mars, Philip Lawrence, Ari Levine, Andrew Wyatt, Jeff Bhasker and Mark Ronson.
 It was produced by the former three, under their alias, the Smeezingtons, Bhasker and Ronson.
 Its lyrics establish a metaphor between "bootleg liquor" and the "longing for the high water mark of a relationship", which becomes "impossible to reach".

 It received generally favorable reviews from music critics, who compared its composition to the works of Michael Jackson and Prince.
 Commercially, "Moonshine" charted only in South Korea, where it reached number 17, along with the release of its parent album.
 In 2013, it charted on the Belgium Ultratop 50 Flanders at number 30.
 On the following year, it debuted in France, spending 11 weeks on the chart, and Poland peaking at number 113 and 11, respectively.
-The song was performed on The Moonshine Jungle Tour (13–2014) as the opening act.
+The song was performed as the opening act on The Moonshine Jungle Tour (2013–14) and sometimes during shows of Bruno Mars Live (2022–24).